NASA's Mars helicopter Ingenuity is the first aircraft ever to fly on the Red Planet.

 A helicopter compared with, for example, rovers or future human explorers, could have "access to places you can't go otherwise," Ravich added, specifying that Martian lava tubes could potentially be more easily explored by a helicopter than other vehicles, and it could do that exploration fairly quickly, or at least quicker than robotic surface vehicles like rovers.

+Future crewed missions could also possibly be supported by vehicles like Ingenuity, he added.
 For example, "I'm out doing Mars operations as an astronaut, I forgot my wrench back home at the base.
-Maybe I can send a helicopter back to pick it up for me," he said.
+Maybe I can send a helicopter back to pick it up for me," he added.